 the associated Eligible Product is active as at 31 December 2023.

-Note: nbn has made all SSBI Adjustment Payments that would have satisfied the conditions in paragraph 2.g above. nbn will not make any more SSBI Adjustment Payments going forward.
+Note: nbn has made all SSBI Adjustment Payments that would have satisfied the conditions in paragraph 1.gabove. nbn will not make any more SSBI Adjustment Payments going forward.

 Subject to the terms of this letter agreement:

-each SSBI Rebate in paragraphs 1.a to 1.c will be paid per SSBI Order completed and will be calculated in accordance with the table below:
+each SSBI Rebate in paragraphs 1.a to 1.c will be paid per SSBI Order completed other than an SSBI Order to which paragraph 39.a.ii applies and will be calculated in accordance with the table below: